DevarshMehra/chowk/README.md

 # Chowk
 # An E-Commerce application specially made to help out villagers sell their products to a larger market.
 Currently the app is built for buyers.
-For now, the villagers can send their product details to the admin and who will then upload these details in the database.
+For now, the villagers can send their product details to the admin who will then upload these details in the database.

 # Screenshots :-